 - The opportunity for the employees involved to respond to any such allegation or complaint.

 - The opportunity for the employees involved to avail of the right to representation during the procedure.

 - The explaining and establishment of the right to a fair and impartial determination of the issues concerned.

 You may have to notify the employees involved that they’re entitled to have a colleague or union official represent them during the grievance procedure.

-If an employee isn’t happy with the outcome of the formal grievance procedure, notify them of how to appeal a grievance decision.
+If an employee isn’t happy with the outcome of the procedure, notify them of how to appeal a grievance decision.
 This can be done through a grievance appeal letter.